 Characteristics of Living Beings

-Metabolism: The chemicals within a living organism undergo a continuous change.
-This process is called metabolism.
+Various biological processes are called metabolism.
+Metabolism involves continuous change in the chemicals within a living organism.
 Metabolism is composed of two processes, viz. anabolism and catabolism.

 - Anabolism: The process of synthesis of any substance is called anabolism, e.g. photosynthesis.